oneeve8/kobble-data/content/The Joyful Mysteries.md

 ::: slide
 The 4th Joyful Mystery
 The Presentation in the Temple
-And when the days for their purification according to the law of Moses were completed, they brought Him up to Jerusalem to present Him to the Lord as it is written in the Law of the Lord, "every firstborn male that opens the womb shall be called holy to the Lord" ()
+And when the days for their purification according to the law of Moses were completed, they brought Him up to Jerusalem to present Him to the Lord as it is written in the Law of the Lord, "every firstborn male that opens the womb shall be called holy to the Lord" (Luke 2,22-23)
 :::
 ::: slide
 Our Father who art in Heaven,